‘Riverdale’ Season 1 Finale: Which Cast Member Will Die In Episode 10 — KJ Apa Or Cole Sprouse?

-Rumor says there will be more deaths in Riverdale Season 1 finale, and now Executive Producer Roberto Aguirre-Sacasa has said there is enough substance in such rumors.
+Rumor says there will be more deaths in the Riverdale Season 1 finale, and now Executive Producer Roberto Aguirre-Sacasa has said there is enough substance in such rumors.
 This means Jason Blossom is not the only cast member to die in the Archie comics drama.
 According to Aguirre-Sacasa, viewers should expect more people to die by the end of the season in Episode 10.
 Will KJ Apa die or Cole Sprouse?

 2 days till @thecwriverdale Can not tell you how excited I am for @MollyRingwald to debut this week on #Riverdale #Beauty #Archiesmom pic.twitter.com/HlHtVYAbOs